All Episodes

 They're the ones that brought back catch and release or just release, barely catch anything unless you're a kid.

-I can guarantee you it would be shut down immediately, and the owners and the operators would be put in jail.
+I can guarantee you it would be shut down immediately and the owners and the operators would be put in jail.

 Rightly so.

-Uh, okay, you you you listen to Kamala, you see Joe has done nothing.
+You see Joe has done nothing.

-I they won't even admit barely that it's a crisis.
+They won't even admit barely that it's a crisis.

 I've never seen anything like this.

-Imagine if Donald Trump were building more and more and more cages for these kids in the middle of a pandemic, and the images that we've seen.
+Imagine if Donald Trump were building more and more and more cages for these kids in the middle of a pandemic and the images that we've seen.

-Well, what do you think the media reaction and Democratic Party reaction would be to that, Mark Morgan?
+What do you think the media reaction and Democratic Party reaction would be to that, Mark Morgan?

 Yeah, Sean, absolutely.

-Look, and I was part of that.
+Look, I was part of that.

 I've been there.

-I I've stood at the podium at the White House, and I can tell you, Sean, you know that.
+I've stood at the podium at the White House, and I can tell you, Sean, you know that.

-We we talked before.
+We've talked before.

-I uh there's no way.
+There's no way.

 It's absolutely a joke what's going on.

-So you know that that is a blatant lie.
+Sean, you know that that is a blatant lie.

 And I can't believe the media is not calling on her.

-Look, hope, hope is not a strategy.
+Look, hope is not a strategy.

 Hope is not a strategy.